Durant, Nets rout 76ers in Simmons' return to Philadelphia

 Associated Press

+PHILADELPHIA (AP) — The 76ers fans came to boo Ben Simmons.
+They left booing their own team.

-PHILADELPHIA (AP) — Kevin Durant scored 18 of his 34 points in Brooklyn’s dominating first half in the Nets’ 129-100 blowout victory over the 76ers on Thursday night in Ben Simmons’ much-hyped return to Philadelphia.
+Kevin Durant scored 18 of his 25 points in Brooklyn’s dominating first half in the Nets’ 129-100 blowout victory over the 76ers on Thursday night in Simmons’ much-hyped return to Philadelphia.

 Seth Curry added 24 points, and Kyrie Irving had 22 for the Nets.
 They entered in eighth place in the East, but looked like a legitimate conference contender while badly outplaying the third-place 76ers.